You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

-You start to flinch then find your spine.
+You flinch then find your spine.
 He never followed through on that tone of voice when he was alive.
 Why would he hit you now?

-Dad, don’t you get bored, thinking the same thoughts all the time?
-The wiseass teenage you made that inquiry, and got a response every bit as outraged as you must, at some level, have wanted.
+Dad, don’t you get bored, always thinking the same thoughts?
+When wiseass teenage you inquired, you got a response every bit as outraged as you must, at some level, have wanted.

 “Stop testing our seat belts and get us out of here.
 If you can.”
-He chuckles, repeats his witticism, chuckles more.
-“I won’t bother to offer to help, since I’m in no condition to take the wheel.”
-With sucker-punch sarcasm, he imitates the voice of your college years, when you insisted on doing the driving.
+Your father chuckles, repeats his witticism, chuckles more.
+“I won’t offer to help, since I’m in no condition to take the wheel.”
+With sucker–punch sarcasm, he imitates college–era you, when you insisted on doing the driving.

-And you plunge back to middle school, into the back seat of another dark car, when you were far too young to drive.
+And you plunge into the back seat of another dark car, when you were far too young to drive.

-Your white knuckles clutch your seat, your lips move soundlessly, alternating fear and hate.
+Your white knuckles clutch your seat and your lips move soundlessly, alternating fear and hate.
 Don’t kill us.
 Please die.
 Don’t kill us.
 Please die.

 Your father’s silhouette is cockeyed, shoulders skewed.

-“Interesting,” he says, “There are two lanes but I see four.
+“Interesh–ing,” he slurs, “There are two lanes but I see four.
 Hnh.”

 He slides the car into a gas station.
-Your mother’s high heels tap tap tap away and she returns with a styrofoam cup that steams coffee aroma.
+Your mother’s heels tap tap away.
+She tap tap returns with a Styrofoam cup that steams coffee aroma.